-9.2 Contestants who break 22 or more targets will move to a second round of 25 targets.

-9.3 Contestants who break a total of 44 or more targets after the 2nd round out of a possible 50 (cumulative) will move to the next round to be presented with an additional 25 targets.

-9.4 Contestants who break 66 or more after the 3rd round out of a possible 75 (cumulative) will move to the 4th and final round to be presented with an additional 25 targets (for a total of 100 targets shown).

-9.5 After the final round of 100 possible targets, any ties that exist in the first 5 places of the competition will participate in a shoot off.

-9.6 Shoot off.
+- 9.2 Contestants who break 22 or more targets will move to a second round of 25 targets. - 9.3 Contestants who break a total of 44 or more targets after the 2nd round out of a possible 50 (cumulative) will move to the next round to be presented with an additional 25 targets. - 9.4 Contestants who break 66 or more after the 3rd round out of a possible 75 (cumulative) will move to the 4th and final round to be presented with an additional 25 targets (for a total of 100 targets shown). - 9.5 After the final round of 100 possible targets, any ties that exist in the first 5 places of the competition will participate in a shoot off. - 9.6 Shoot off.
 Shoot offs will be conducted for any places 1st thru 5th that are tied.
 If there is no tie in 1st place, that shooter would be declared the winner of the event.
 If there is no tie in 2nd place, that shooter would be declared the Reserve Champion in the event and so on.
 Ties in the first 5 places will be shot off by presenting 10 targets to each contestant from the 20 yard line for the first tie-breaker.
 If a tie still exists, shooters would shoot another 10 targets from the 23rd yard line to try to break the tie.
-If a tie still exists, shooters would shoot another 10 targets from the 27 yard line on post 5 until the tie is broken.

-9.7 Protests or challenges should be voiced immediately after score cards are announced and must be done by the shooter or another shooting contestant.
+If a tie still exists, shooters would shoot another 10 targets from the 27 yard line to try to break the tie.
+If a tie still exists, shooters will alternate shots from the 27 yard line on post 5 until the tie is broken. - 9.7 Protests or challenges should be voiced immediately after score cards are announced and must be done by the shooter or another shooting contestant.
 Scorer will verbally call "Lost" or Dead" for each shot fired by each contestant.
 Disputes and/or protests for an individual shot must be voiced immediately.

-10. DRESS CODE FOR SHOOTING SPORTS EVENTS AT NATIONAL FINALS EVENTS
+SECTION 10.
+DRESS CODE FOR SHOOTING SPORTS EVENTS AT NATIONAL FINALS EVENTS